marshki/rock_paper_scissors/README.md

 `python rock_paper_scissors.py` or `python3 rock_paper_scissors.py`

 Game play:

-	* Palyer defines number of rounds to play.
+	* Player defines number of rounds to play.

-        * Each round, players select from: rock, paper, scissors.
+        * Each round, player selects from: rock, paper, scissors.

         * Rock beats scissors, scissors beats paper, and paper beats rock.

-        * Player receives 1 point per round (s)he wins.
+        * Player receives 1 point per round won.

         * 0 points are awarded for ties, and the round must be replayed until a winner is determined.

 	* Program tracks cumulative points awarded.

 	* First player to win defined number of rounds is the victor.

 ## Todo: